 Two Worlds Cancer Collaboration, in partnership with INCTR, is working to enhance palliative and end-of-life care for adults and children, including pain management and psychological support.

-In India and Nepal, Two Worlds is actively engaged in population-based palliative and end-of-life care and outreach healthcare programs in urban and rural communities.
+In India and Nepal, Two Worlds Cancer is actively engaged in population-based palliative and end-of-life care and outreach healthcare programs in urban and rural communities.

-2WCC is initiating a pilot project in early detection and surgical management of oral cancer – one of the most common cancers in men and women in Asia – supported by the MNJ Institute in Hyderabad.
+Two Worlds Cancer is initiating a pilot project in early detection and surgical management of oral cancer – one of the most common cancers in men and women in Asia – supported by the MNJ Institute in Hyderabad.